Semester Abroad Academic Information

 Taking Penn Courses While Abroad

-You are prohibited from being concurrently enrolled in courses at Penn (e.g. Penn online courses or Penn-directed independent studies) while abroad without submitting written permission from your home school academic advisor for study abroad to the Penn Abroad office.
+You are prohibited from being concurrently enrolled in courses at Penn (e.g. Penn online courses or Penn-directed independent studies) while abroad without submitting written permission from your home school to the Penn Abroad office.

 Online Courses Offered at Host Institution